-RENAE OGLETREE (1998): She has engaged in wide-ranging volunteer and professional activities that have brought people together around issues of diversity, development, and health care within Chicago's gay and lesbian communities.
-She has been a health care activist, a professional youth services executive, and a public schools official.
-She co-founded and has co-chaired Chicago Black Lesbians and Gays.
+RENAE OGLETREE (1998, now deceased): She engaged in wide-ranging volunteer and professional activities that brought people together around issues of diversity, development, and health care within Chicago's gay and lesbian communities.
+Besides activity in several LGBT groups, she was a health care activist, a professional youth services executive, and a public schools official.
+She co-founded and co-chaired Chicago Black Lesbians and Gays.
+Born in 1950 in Passaic, New Jersey, she died in Chicago on April 23, 2010, of complications from lung cancer.